 Physical trauma to the back, neck, or head can lead to permanent damage to your spine.
 Damage to the spinal cord can impact every aspect of your life.
 Beyond the physical changes, you'll be affected mentally, emotionally, financially, and socially.
 If someone else was at fault, you're entitled to appropriate compensation.
-At Huber Thomas & Marcelle, we help you get the compensation and peace of mind you deserve.
+At Huber Thomas Law, we help you get the compensation and peace of mind you deserve.

 What are the types of spinal cord injury?